Best Restaurants In Maui: Where To Eat by Area, Budget, And Occasion

 Miso Phat Sushi

 Miso Phat is a local favorite for sushi in both South and West Maui, with a more casual feel than many resort options.
-It’s great for dine-in or takeout when you want sushi night without turning it into a whole production.
-Check happy hour timing if you’re trying to keep the bill down.
+It’s great for dine-in or takeout when you want a sushi night without making it a whole production.
+The restaurant emphasizes hand-picked fish and affordable combo platters, and it won Gold for Best Sushi in the 2025 ʻAipono Awards.

 • Best For: Sushi night, takeout, casual date night, families